benjamin-ackerman/R_products_tutorial/README.md

 ----------

 ## Make a website for your R package
-Now that we have created our R package, we can now create a webpage for it using **GitHub pages**.
+Now that we have created our R package, we can create a webpage for it using **GitHub pages**.
 GitHub Pages takes the `README` of a repo and generates a website from it.
 Websites for R packages can be incredibly useful for highlighting features of a package and for easily marketing the package to its potential users.
 We'll now walk through the steps to creating a webpage for our "halloween" R package:

 #### 1. Add a README.md
-You may have noticed that our R package's repo thus far does not have a `README`. `README`s are *super* important to include with any repo in order to inform readers of any important details they should know for installing/using/modifying your code.
-At the bottom of the repo's Code page, you'll notice an option to create a `README` for your repo:
+You may have noticed that our R package's repo thus far does not have a `README`. `README` files are *super* important to include with any repo in order to inform readers of any details they should know for installing/using/modifying your code.
+At the bottom of the repo's `Code` page, you'll notice an option to create a `README` for your repo:

 <img src="figures/make_readme.png" width="700">

 There are two ways to go about adding a `README` file.
 The first is to click on this button, manually type in the text, and click "Commit new file."
 The other option is to create a new `.md` file locally in your "halloween" directory, add the new file using git and push it from the command line.
-For convenience, you can find a pre-written README [*here*](https://github.com/benjamin-ackerman/R_products_tutorial/blob/master/GitHub_pages/package_README.md).
+For convenience, you can find a pre-written README for the "halloween" package [here](https://github.com/benjamin-ackerman/R_products_tutorial/blob/master/GitHub_pages/package_README.md).

 Similar to how we downloaded the code for the R package from this tutorial's repo, we can download and push the `README` as well by running the following code from the command line: